What is it?

 The RTPI's Briefing Papers are summaries of research findings on specialist themes, loosely based on current topics in the ESPON network.
 The Briefing Papers are designed for policy and practitioner audiences, to provide them with an overview of current ESPON research, give policy and planning recommendations on the related themes and to demonstrate the implications of these issues through selected case studies:

-- 'Partnerships for sub-regional growth', looks at partnerships and collaborations at different spatial scales and how they can help to support planning and economic growth, including Local Enterprise Partnerships.
+- 'Partnerships for sub-regional growth' reviews partnerships and collaborations at different spatial scales and how they can help to support planning and economic growth, including Local Enterprise Partnerships.

 Informing the NPF3